 Serving customers from startups to enterprises to government agencies, dealing with different billing use cases, tax systems, accepting multiple currencies and being sane.

 That was then.

-From 500 customers, they've now scaled to 80,000.
-Have underwent three different pricing iterations.
-And over the last year or so, have released three new SaaS products, all managed with Chargebee.
+From 500 customers, they've scaled to 80,000 and underwent three different pricing iterations.
+And over the last year or so, three new SaaS products have been released, and all are managed with Chargebee.